What is IR35 and why is it in the news?

 The following factors determine employment status whether your contract is for services (outside IR35) or of employment (inside IR35):

-If you are inside the IR35 you pay the same tax and NI as you would if you were an employee.
+- A contractor inside the IR35 pays the same taxes and NI as an employee.

-You could be outside the IR35 if you have the right to delegate or substitute work contracted to another person and that right is exercised in practice, work for your own limited company and do not receive employment benefits such as paid leave or sick pay, are being paid on a project basis or at a fixed price, you decide how and when you want to work and can send a substitute to do the job if you please, you supply the appropriate equipment and may work from your own premises, you work with more than one client at one time or on short successive projects with a variety of clients, all rejected work is to be corrected at your own cost, you have your own premises, insurance and branding.
+- It follows that you are able to delegate or substitute work to someone else if you exercise that right in practice.As a self-employed individual we are unlikely to receive a variety of employment benefits.
+Working for your own limited company and having no employee benefits, such as paid leave or sick pay, may put you outside IR35.
+You decide how and when you want to work and can send a substitute to do the job if you please, you supply the appropriate equipment and may work from your own premises.
+Then you commonly have more than one client at a time or short-term projects with a variety of clients.
+You provide all your own premises, insurance, and branding, as well as correcting any rejected work.

-For expert assistance regarding IR35 contact us at email@example.com or WhatsApp us on 07583452230 and we can connect you to the right professional.
-Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
-If you find this information useful, please follow our social media platforms, like and share.
+For expert assistance regarding IR35, contact firstname.lastname@example.org or WhatsApp us on 07583452230 and we can connect you to the right taxation specialist.
+Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
+If you find this information useful, please follow our social media platforms, like, and share.